chihacknight/chihacknight.org/_posts/events/2019-01-22-racial-disparities-IL-traffic-stops.md

   - events
 links:
 title: "Racial Disparities in Illinois Traffic Stops"
 description: "Since 2004, the Illinois Traffic and Pedestrian Stop Statistical Study Act has required Illinois law enforcement to document and report traffic stops to the Illinois Department of Transportation.
-Mollie Pettit, data visualizer, and Chris Kucharczyk, data scientist, have worked in conjunction with the ACLU-IL to investigate whether systemic racial bias may appear - and to what extent - in the Illinois traffic stops data.
-This Tuesday, you'll hear from Rachel Murphy (ACLU) about the history of the law that requires the traffic stops data collection and learn about IllinoisTrafficStops.com, a website created to showcase the results of the analysis in a visual and explorable way."
+Mollie Pettit, Chris Kucharczyk and Rachel Murphy (ACLU) will discuss the history of the law that requires the traffic stops data collection and present on IllinoisTrafficStops.com, a website created to showcase the results of the analysis in a visual and explorable way."
 speakers:
  - Rachel Murphy, staff attorney, ACLU-IL
  - Mollie Pettit, data visualization / data science freelancer